Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 • You want a future-proof ERP that can scale and upgrade without breaking custom tool sets or applications.

-• You are looking for best-of-breed functionality with micro-vertical solutions tailored for your industry.
+• You are looking for best-of-breed functionality with micro-vertical solutions tailored to your industry.

 • You have Microsoft legacy software that is dated and needs to be updated.